Bucs schedule four Big South games

-Charleston Southern’s football team will square off against four Big South Conference opponents on the gridiron this spring.
+Charleston Southern’s football team will square off against four Big South Conference opponents on the gridiron in the spring.

 Five conference schools will vie for the Big South’s automatic qualifier to the FCS Playoffs.
 In addition to CSU, Gardner-Webb, Kennesaw State, Monmouth and Robert Morris will have spring football seasons.